 In October 2017 the board of directors adopted a conflict of interest policy which covers related-party transactions and will become effective upon the completion of this offering.
-Among other things, this policy requires each director and executive officer, including their immediate family members, to provide written notice of any potential related-party transaction, defined by the policy to mirror the definition of Item 404 of Regulation S-K (with the exception that the policy includes a monetary threshold of \$100,000 as opposed to the threshold of \$120,000 set by Item 404 of Regulation S-K) to the Chair of the Board (or to the Chief Executive Officer if such transaction involves the Chair of the Board, or to the Chief Financial Officer may request.
+Among other things, this policy requires each director and executive officer, including their immediate family members, to provide written notice of any potential related-party transaction, defined by the policy to mirror the definition of Item 404 of Regulation S-K (with the exception that the policy includes a monetary threshold of \$100,000 as opposed to the threshold of \$120,000 set by Item 404 of Regulation S-K) to the Chair of the Board (or to the Chief Executive Officer if such transaction involves the Chair of the Board, or to the Chief Financial Officer if such transaction involves the Chief Executive Officer) including all information that the Chair of the Board, the Chief Executive Officer or the Chief Financial Officer may request.
 Upon receiving all relevant information, the board of directors may approve the transaction if they determine that the transaction is in the best interests of, and fair to, us, may require modifications to the transaction to make it acceptable for approval, or may reject it.
 The board may also establish guidelines for ongoing management of a specific related-party transaction.
 The policy requires that continuing related-party transactions are reviewed on at least an annual basis.
 Additionally, the policy requires that all directors and executive officers complete a directors and officers questionnaire in connection with each of our annual proxy statements, in which they are asked to disclose family relationships and other related-party transactions.